Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 This process is useful as a verification tool, but it also adds value to the hiring process with additional insights for the management of the future employee.

 Background checks and reference checks: What’s the difference?

-Reference checks and background checks go hand-in-hand in the hiring process.
+Reference checks and background checks can be obtained concurrently during the hiring process.
 While reference checks and background checks are both crucial steps in the hiring process, they’re different.